networklessons/lab-node-ubuntu/README.md

 https://github.com/networklessons/ubuntu-network-host

+## SSH

+This container has a 'lab' user with password 'lab'.
+SSH is started on boot.
+This user can use `sudo`.

 ## Change MAC address

 You can change the MAC address so that it is easier to recognize things in debugs or Wireshark: